kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

 - Agile project management and team collaboration
 - Continuous improvement and Lean Six Sigma principles

-### Explore our blog for specific topics on Business Analysis
+#*Explore our blog for specific topics on Business Analysis*

-### Click on any of the links below to access the information directly:.
+Click on any of the links below to access the information directly:

 - [x] [**Agile Project Managment with Srum Roles and Responsibilites**](https://rafayethossain.github.io/2022-10-10-Agile-Scrum-in-a-Nutshell/)